openvinotoolkit/model_server/docs/llm/reference.md

 ## Canceling the generation

-In order to optimize the usage of compute resources, it is important to stop the text generation when it became irrelevant for the client or when the client gets disconnected for any reason.
+In order to optimize the usage of compute resources, it is important to stop the text generation when it becomes irrelevant for the client or when the client gets disconnected for any reason.
 Such capability is implemented via a tight integration between the LLM calculator and the model server frontend.
 The calculator gets notified about the client session disconnection.
 When the client application stops or deliberately breaks the session, the generation cycle gets broken and all resources are released.
 Below is an easy example how the client can initialize stopping the generation:
 ```python
 from openai import OpenAI
 client = OpenAI(base_url="http://localhost:8000/v3", api_key="unused")